SubnauticaNitrox/Nitrox/docs/macos-launcher.md

 - .NET 10 SDK.
 - Git.
 - Steam for native macOS Subnautica detection.
 - Optional for multiplayer on macOS: Wine or a Wine-compatible wrapper when using a Windows Subnautica install.
-The launcher looks for `wine64` or `wine` on `PATH`; `NITROX_WINE_EXE=/path/to/wine` can be used to override that.
+The launcher looks for `wine64` or `wine` on `PATH`, common Homebrew Wine paths, and Wine Stable app locations; `NITROX_WINE_EXE=/path/to/wine` can be used to override that.

 ## Build and run